push-based/cpu-prof/packages/cpu-profiling/docs/trace-profile.md

 #### CpuProfiler::StartProfiling and CpuProfiler::StopProfiling

 The example below focuses on the `CpuProfiler::StartProfiling` and `CpuProfiler::StopProfiling` events.
-The proile chunk event render, but are incomplete.
+The profile chunk events render, but are incomplete.
 Profile and ProfileChunk events are not visible in DevTools if there is no `CpuProfiler::StartProfiling` event before the start of the CPU profile.
 The `CpuProfiler::StopProfiling` event is optional.

 Read more about Profile and ProfileChunk events in the [Phases - Sample Events](#sample-events) section documentation.